vielmetti/commonplace/content/radio/am-broadcast/krko.md

 ---
-title: KRKO 1380 Everett WAS
+title: KRKO 1380 Everett Washington
 weight: 1380
 ---
 KRKO 1380 Everett Washington carries games of the Class A